bssug/PresentationDownloads/README.md

-# PresentationDownloads
+# Baltimore SQL Server User Group

-Presentations and code from our monthly meetings.
+The presentations and code from our monthly meetings is available for download here.

+For the meeting schedule, go to our meetup site bssug.org.